nextcloud/spreed/docs/breakout-rooms.md

 * Response:
 	- Status code:
 		+ `200 OK`
-		+ `400 Bad Request` When the room does not have breakout rooms configured
+		+ `400 Bad Request` Error `room`: When the room does not have breakout rooms configured
 		+ `404 Not Found` When the conversation could not be found for the participant

 ## List all breakout rooms